What to Look for When Shopping for Car Insurance: Complete Guide

 Optional add-ons — called endorsements — can fill critical gaps in standard coverage.
 These are worth adding depending on your situation:

-• Accident Forgiveness — Prevents your first at-fault accident from raising your rate
+• Accident Forgiveness — Prevents your first at-fault accident from raising your rate; without it, one at-fault accident can spike premiums for years

 • Decreasing/Vanishing Deductible — Your deductible drops each claim-free year